 Carlo H. Séquin is a professor of Computer Science at the University of California, Berkeley.
 He received his Ph.D. degree in experimental physics from the University of Basel, Switzerland in 1969.
-From 1970 till 1976 he worked at Bell Telephone Laboratories, Murray Hill, NJ, on the design and investigation of Charge-Coupled Devices for imaging and signal processing applications.
+From 1970 till 1976 he worked at Bell Telephone Laboratories, Murray Hill, NJ, on the design and investigation of Charge-Coupled Devices (CCD) for imaging and signal processing applications.
 He was on the team that created the first all solid-state camera with television resolution in 1975.
 This imaging application was the main feature in the report to the Nobel committee, when his department head, G. E. Smith, and his Executive Director of Research, W. S. Boyle, received the Nobel Prize in Physics for the invention of the CCD principle.
 Together with Mike Tompsett he wrote the seminal book on Charge Transfer Devices.

 Since the mid-1990’s, Séquin's work in computer graphics and in geometric design have provided a bridge to the world of art.
 In collaboration with a few sculptors of abstract geometric art, in particular with Brent Collins of Gower, MO, Séquin has found yet another domain where new frontiers can be opened through the use of computer-aided tools.
 Large bronze sculptures resulting from collaborations between Brent Collins, Steve Reinmuth of the Bronze Studio in Eugene, OR, and Carlo Séquin have been installed in the courtyard of the H&R Block headquarters building in Kansas City, in the Science Center of Missouri Western State University in St. Joseph, and also in the lobby of Sutardja Dai Hall at U.C.
 Berkeley.
 In 1998, he helped inaugurate the annual Bridges Math-Art Conference, and he is still continuing on its board of directors.
 For most years he has been active as a reviewer, as a track chair, or as a proceedings editor.

 From 1985 till 2012, Séquin has taught the Introductory Graphic course, and graduate courses on Computer-Aided Design and Modeling, and on Procedural Modeling of Solid Shapes.
-He has directed the research of 27 Ph.D. students and has supervised 77 graduate students in the completion their Masters Theses.
+He has directed the research of 27 Ph.D. students and has supervised 79 graduate students in the completion their Masters Theses.
 Every year he is also working with several undergraduate students on individual study or programming projects involving solid-modeling and optimization tasks.